MrUsefull/MrUsefull.github.io/content/posts/2025-08-25-refactoring-copy-pasta.md

 1. Rename the function to Returning.
 At this point I'm planning to move this to a single purpose package called `funcfind`.
   `funcfind.Returning` is nicer to use.
-2. Utilizes iterators to yield a Seq of *types.Func.
+2. Utilizes iterators to yield a Seq of *types.Func`.
 Naturally, the calling code must also change a little

     ```go
     func findStructuredLogFns(pkgPath string, returnType string) *set.Set[funcs.Description] {